differentpla-net/differentpla-net.github.io/_posts/2004/2004-01-12-displaying-a-tooltip-when-the-user-drags-the-scroll-thumb.md

 ## That's it!

-Of course, you have to go and implement `CString CMyListCtrl::FigureText(int nPos)`, but that's your problem.
+Of course, you have to go and implement `CString CMyListCtrl::GetThumbtrackText(int nPos)`, but that's your problem.

 Source code [is attached](/broken-link-to-source-code).